obynio/kindle-library-downloader/README.md

 - Make sure you're on the first page of results
 - Click "Download All" near the top of the page
 - Wait for it to finish.
 It takes ~10 seconds per book, so it can take a while.
 It should show a pop-up when it's done.
+- IMPORTANT: Chrome will probably show a pop up that says something like "Are you okay with this site downloading multiple files?"
+When it does, click "Allow," refresh the page, and restart the download process.
+It shouldn't pop up again.

 ## How do I stop it once it's started?